 Literary Fiction & Psychological Thriller Author Durai R.

-Durai R. writes literary fiction and psychological thrillers that disturb quietly.
+Durai R. writes literary fiction that disturbs quietly.

 Writing about what remains after the visible work of living is done—the unspoken tensions, the deferred conversations, the cost of staying silent.